 To generate your theme/plugin language configuration file, follow these steps:

-Go to the Multilingual Tools > Configuration Generation screen.
-You will find four sections:
+Go to the Multilingual Tools → Configuration Generation screen.
+You will find five sections:

 - Custom Post Types (CPTs)